ByteVerse

 How I Evaluated the Tools

-• integration depth - can it reach the apps people already use?
+• integration depth: can it reach the apps the business already uses?

-• workflow reliability - can it handle multi-step work without falling apart?
+• workflow reliability: can it handle multi-step work without becoming fragile?

-• observability - can you see logs, runs, errors, and costs?
+• observability: can you inspect runs, logs, errors, tool calls, and costs?

-• use-case fit - is it better for sales, support, ops, research, or personal work?
+• use-case fit: is it stronger for sales, support, research, operations, or personal productivity?

 Best AI Agent Builders at a Glance